Michael Heckert

-Michael Heckert (born 29 October 1950, in Halle an der Saale) is a contemporary painter who dedicates himself to abstract expressionism.
+Michael Heckert (born 29 October 1950, in Halle an der Saale) is a contemporary German painter.

+Heckert dedicates himself to abstract expressionism.
 The artist depicts and describes the phenomenon of the female.
 He was influenced by American painter Willem de Kooning.

 Life

 Heckert grew up in Ostwestfalen, Germany.
-He presently maintains residences and studios in Cologne, Germany, and in Port-au-Prince, Haiti.
+He has lived and maintained his studio in a small village near Griefswald in Mecklenburg-Vorpommern since 2018.